 4. Oh, The Places You’ll Go!

-To know this classic Dr. Suess story is to love it.
+To know this classic Dr. Seuss story is to love it.
 Its heartwarming message of growing up and going your own way has resonated with audiences of all ages, making it the perfect party theme to celebrate your little one.
 Use the whimsical story art to inspire colorful decor, such as:

 - Balloons